tachyonlabs/raspberry_pi_slide_and_video_show/README.md

 If at any point you want to close the slideshow, just press `Esc`.

 Note: Photos and videos uploaded to Instagram can definitely vary in aspect ratio, and sometimes small Instagram photos in particular will have sort of built-in borders above and below, but if all of your photos and videos are displaying with large black borders around them, with none of them having any edges flush with the edges of the monitor or TV, you may want to try [adjusting your Raspberry Pi's overscan settings](http://www.opentechguides.com/how-to/article/raspberry-pi/28/raspi-display-setting.html) to improve the appearance.

+### Slide and video show configuration options

+ The first time the program runs, it creates an `instagram_slide_and_video_show.ini` file in the `instagram_slide_and_video` directory, which you can edit to configure the following program options:

+- Whether the program displays photos and videos in random order, in the order they are in the `instagram_photos_and_videos` directory, or in sorted lexicographic order (the default is random).
+- How long the program displays a photo before moving on to the next photo or video (the default is 15 seconds).
+- Whether videos are played with or without sound (the default is with sound).